Approximately Counting Answers to Conjunctive Queries with Disequalities and Negations: Technical Preliminaries

-We emphasise that $H$ is not part of the input of the algorithm in Theorem~\ref{thm:colreduction}.
-The only access that the algorithm has to~$H$ is via the oracle which evaluates the predicate ${\EdgeFree}(H[V_1,\ldots,V_\ell])$.
+We emphasise that, while learning $V(H)$, $\ell$, $\varepsilon$, and $\delta$, the algorithm in Theorem~\ref{thm:colreduction} does not learn $E(H)$ as part of the input.
+The only access that the algorithm has to~$E(H)$ is via the oracle which evaluates the predicate ${\EdgeFree}(H[V_1,\ldots,V_\ell])$.
 In fact, in our application $H$ will be the hypergraph whose hyperedges are the elements of $\ans{\phi,\calD}$ for an ECQ~$\phi$ with $\ell$ free variables and a database~$\calD$ with $|U(\calD)|=N$.
 Theorem~\ref{thm:colreduction} will help us to reduce the problem of approximating $|\ans{\phi,\calD}|$ to the (decision) problem of determining whether one exists via the oracle for the predicate ${\EdgeFree}$.